sunjai17/UK-Road-Accident-Case-Study/README.md

-# Case Study - UK Road Accident Using Python, SQL and Tableau
+# Case Study - UK Road Accident Using Python, SQL and PowerBI
 # *Introduction*
 The case study involves a Dataset of UK Accidents.